 CTX was the first and is the only truly global fully electronic real-time exchange platform for high-quality Carbon Credits/Offsets from genuine projects around the world, fully certified and issued via all the major Voluntary Credit Standards.

-Thanks to the partnership formed between CTX and IBAC, all operators with the code IBAC21 will receive a 20% discount on initial CTX membership fees and access to the most liquid, transparent, and cost-effective global marketplace for carbon offsets.
-Applicable for membership applications submitted by March 2022.
+Thanks to the partnership formed between CTX and IBAC, all operators with the code IBAC22 will receive a 50% discount on initial CTX membership fees and access to the most liquid, transparent, and cost-effective global marketplace for carbon offsets.
+Applicable for membership applications submitted by 30th November 2022.

 Estimate your aircraft’s carbon emissions with the Conklin & de Decker CO2 Calculator.